 This means that your cat sheds some fur almost all year round and that is quite okay.

-Either way it is something you need to accept if you live with a cat.
+Either way, the cat shedding hair, is something you need to accept if you live with a cat.

-- Hair Remover: Perfect for long, short and curly haired dogs and cats.
-The shedding hair sticks to the glove, making it easy to peel and throw hair away
+- Hair Remover: Perfect for long, short and curly haired dogs, cats, horses, and other pets, grooming the hair quickly, gently and effectively; The shedding hair sticks to the glove, making it easy to peel and throw hair away

-- Bath Brush: Bathe pets with this glove, which will clean the pet and give your pet a gentle massage without hurting their skin; Five finger design allows you to groom hard-to-reach places like tail or face
+- Bath Brush: Bathe the pets with this glove, which will clean the pet hair easily and give your pets a gentle massage without hurting their skin; Five finger design allows you to groom hard-to-reach places like tail or face

 - What You Get: 2 blue DELOMO pet gloves (1 left-hand and 1 right-hand; The left-hand glove is customized for left-hander)